Sairaj2033/Airbnb/README.md

 ## 📖 About

-**WebDev-Expedition** is an open-source repository dedicated to learning and practicing modern web development through real-world projects.
+**WebDev-Expedition** is an open-source repository dedicated to a day-by-day mastery of modern web development.

-It serves as a central place for:

-- 🌐 Frontend development projects
+This repository documents a progressive 60+ day intensive journey, transitioning from core database relationships and backend architecture into advanced React state management, utility-first styling, and ultimately, building production-grade clones of industry-leading platforms.

+**Core Focus Areas:**
-- ⚙️ Backend APIs and server-side applications
+- ⚙️ **Backend Mastery:** Database relationships and server-side logic (Days 46+)
-- 🚀 Full Stack MERN applications
-- 🎨 UI/UX experiments
-- 📦 Reusable components
-- 🧩 JavaScript concepts
-- 💡 Mini projects and coding challenges
-- 🔥 Best practices and modern development workflows
+- ⚛️ **Advanced Frontend:** React.js, Tailwind CSS, Redux & Redux Toolkit (Days 56-64)
+- 🚀 **Major Full-Stack Clones:** Zoom, GitHub, and Zerodha

 ---